 Reference Commentary - Balance Sheet For additional information pertaining to territory authorities - please refer to TAS 3 Balance Sheet.
-AASB 101.54 - 80 AASB 101.5 ACT Disclosure Policy Format AASB 101 Presentation of Financial Statements states that a Statement of Financial Position is to be included if the financial statements.
+AASB 101.54 - 80 AASB 101.5 ACT Disclosure Policy Format AASB 101 Presentation of Financial Statements states that a Statement of Financial Position is to be included in the financial statements.
 However, AASB 101 allows not-for-profit agencies to change the title of their financial statements.
-It is ACT Disclosure policy that the Statement of Financial Position be called the Balance Sheet t maintain consistency.
+It is ACT Disclosure policy that the Statement of Financial Position be called the Balance Sheet to maintain consistency.
 AASB 101 sets out the format for the Balance Sheet, including certain line items that must be disclosed in the statement.
-AASB 101.60 AASB 101 requires all assets and all liabilities to be presented as current or non-current except where presentation based on liquidity provides information that is more relevant and reliable.
-Current assets shoul be presented separately from non-current assets and current liabilities should be presented separately from non-current assets.
-AASB 101.54 AASB 101 requires the following items be disclosed separately in the Balance Sheet: Assets: • cash and cash equivalents; • trade and other receivables; • inventories; assets held for sale and assets included in disposal groups classified as held for sale; investment property; biological assets; investments accounted for using the equity method; current tax assets; deferred tax assets; financial assets (excluding cash and cash equivalents, trade and other receivables, and investmen accounted for using the equity method); property, plant and equipment; and intangible assets.
-Liabilities:trade and other payables; liabilities included in a disposal group classified as held for sale; current tax liabilities; deferred tax liabilities; financial liabilities (excluding trade and other payables, and provisions); and provisions.
-AASB 101.55 Additional line items (including by disaggregating the line items listed above), headings and sub-totals shall b presented in the Balance Sheet when their presentation is relevant to the understanding of the agency financial position.
-These additional sub-totals must: AASB 101.55A be made up of items recognised and measured in accordance with Australian Accounting Standards; be presented and labelled in a manner that makes the sub-totals clear and understandable and consistent from period to period; and • not be displayed with more prominence than the sub-totals and totals required in Australian Accountin Standards.
+AASB 101.60 AASB 101 requires all assets and all liabilities to be presented as current or non-current except where a presentation based on liquidity provides information that is more relevant and reliable.
+Current assets should be presented separately from non-current assets and current liabilities should be presented separately from non-current liabilities in the Balance Sheet.
+AASB 101.54 AASB 101 requires the following items be disclosed separately in the Balance Sheet: Assets: cash and cash equivalents; trade and other receivables; • inventories; assets held for sale and assets included in disposal groups classified as held for sale; investment property; biological assets; investments accounted for using the equity method; current tax assets; deferred tax assets; financial assets (avaluding such and such againstants trade and other resolvables and investments). financial assets (excluding cash and cash equivalents, trade and other receivables, and investments accounted for using the equity method); property, plant and equipment; and intangible assets.
+Liabilities: trade and other payables; liabilities included in a dispessi group classified as held for sale. liabilities included in a disposal group classified as held for sale; current tax liabilities; deferred tax liabilities; financial liabilities (excluding trade and other payables, and provisions); and • provisions.
+AASB 101.55 Additional line items (including by disaggregating the line items listed above), headings and sub-totals shall be presented in the Balance Sheet when their presentation is relevant to the understanding of the agency's financial position.
+These additional sub-totals must: AASB 101.55A be made up of items recognised and measured in accordance with Australian Accounting Standards; be presented and labelled in a manner that makes the sub-totals clear and understandable and consistent from period to period; and not be displayed with more prominence than the sub-totals and totals required in Australian Accounting Standards.
 Note that where an agency has no amounts applicable to any individual line item, that line item should not be included in the Balance Sheet.
-Also note that the disaggregation of Original Budget line items in the financial statements may cause issues relation to the Budgetary Reporting Note.
-This is because the disaggregated budget figures (i. split/components) in the Budgetary Reporting Note are not able to be cross checked against the Origin Budget/ SOI figures (total) presented to the Legislative Assembly.
+Also note that the disaggregation of Original Budget line items in the financial statements may cause issues in relation to the Budgetary Reporting Note.
+This is because the disaggregated budget figures (i.e. split/components) in the Budgetary Reporting Note are not able to be cross checked against the Original Budget/ SOI figures (total) presented to the Legislative Assembly.